-VCE studies at Haileybury are offered at four levels: Year 10 (pre-VCE level), VCE Units 1&2, VCE Units 3&4 and Enhancement Studies (approved first-year university subjects).
-Students select a program according to their individual needs, talents and interests, and are given help to ensure their studies match their academic readiness.
+Haileybury offers four levels of VCE studies: Year 10 (Pre-VCE), VCE Units 1 and 2, VCE Units 3 and 4 and Enhancement Studies, which are approved first-year university subjects.
+Students select a program according to their individual needs, talents and interests.
+Our staff provide guidance to ensure that their studies match their academic readiness.

-- Year 10 students undertake six major subjects of which two would usually be at VCE Units 1&2 level.
+Year 10 students undertake six major subjects of which one or two, and sometimes three, are at VCE Units 1 and 2 level.

-- Final year students take either four or five VCE Unit 3&4 studies; including an English study.
-Some enhancement (university level) studies are available for advanced students.
+Final year students usually take four or five subjects at VCE Units 3 and 4 level, including an English study.
+Enhancement (university-level) studies are available for advanced students.

 Parallel education continues at Senior School, where it is normal for boys and girls to spend more time socialising together while mostly learning in single-gender classes.
-The exact arrangements will be determined on a study-by-study basis that reflects the nature of the study and which optimises learning outcomes.
-Teaching staff will teach in both Schools.
+The exact arrangements are determined on a study-by-study basis that reflects the nature of the study and which optimises learning outcomes.
+Teaching staff teach in both Schools.

-A unique arrangement, whereby academic years start early in Term 4, ensures maximum time for completion of each year's program.
+A unique arrangement, whereby the academic year starts early in Term 4, ensures maximum time to complete each year's program.
 This is especially important for Year 12 where traditionally students need to cope with a large program in a shortened academic year.

 Breadth of Studies and Vocational Education and Training